 - Intrusive thoughts, such as hurting yourself or your baby, or thoughts about your baby being seriously harmed

-New fathers are sometimes impacted by paternal postpartum depression,4 a condition that presents very similarly to what is experienced by new mothers.
-Symptoms typically begin soon after the baby is born, and include feeling overwhelmed or sad, experiencing fatigue or anxiety, and changes in sleeping or eating patterns.
+New fathers (and other parents) are sometimes impacted by paternal postpartum depression, a condition that presents very similarly to what is experienced by new parents who have given birth.3 Symptoms typically begin soon after the baby is born, and include feeling overwhelmed or sad, experiencing fatigue or anxiety, and changes in sleeping or eating patterns.

-A new father is at a higher risk for postpartum depression if he is young, having relationship or financial issues, has a prior history of depression, and if the new mother is depressed.4 If you believe you are affected by paternal postpartum depression, there are treatments available.
+A new parent is at a higher risk for postpartum depression if they are young, having relationship or financial issues, have a prior history of depression, and if their parenting partner is depressed.3 If you believe you are affected by paternal postpartum depression, there are treatments available.
 Reach out to your doctor or health care provider to find appropriate services in your area.

-Postpartum depression is much more than just feeling sad, and yet it is also not always the extreme cases portrayed in the media.
-Some women may not even recognize they are experiencing postpartum depression.
-However, it is a serious condition that affects your physical and emotional health.5 If you have signs of postpartum depression, take your symptoms seriously, no matter how many you have or how intense they are.
+Postpartum depression is much more than just feeling sad, and yet it is also not always as extreme as it is portrayed in the media.
+Some parents may not even recognize they are experiencing postpartum depression.
+However, it is a serious condition that affects your physical and emotional health.4 If you have signs of postpartum depression, take your symptoms seriously, no matter how many you have or how intense they are.

 Within days after having a baby many women experience a sense of sadness, known as the baby blues.
-These feelings are usually attributed to the hormonal changes after childbirth and are completely normal.1,3 About 80% of women experience the baby blues, starting within the first two or three days after birth and lasting for up to two weeks.1,4
+These feelings are usually attributed to the hormonal changes after childbirth and are completely normal.2 About 80% of women experience the baby blues, starting within the first two or three days after birth and lasting for up to two weeks.3

-Signs of the baby blues include the following:4
+Signs of the baby blues include the following:3

 - Mood swings